PereViader/ManualDi/README.md

 ## Default

-This source generated method is a shorthand for calling `Construct`, `Inject`, `Initialize` and `InitializeAsync` (ManualDi.Async only) that classes may have.
+This source generated method is a shorthand for calling `Inject`, `Initialize` and `InitializeAsync` (ManualDi.Async only) that classes may have.
-`Construct`, `Inject` methods may have 0 or N parameters and the parameters will be supplied by resolving them from the container.
+`Inject` methods may have 0 or N parameters and the parameters will be supplied by resolving them from the container.
 `Initialize` methods must have 0 parameters.
 `InitializeAsync` methods must have 1 paramter being `System.Threading.CancellationToken` and must return `System.Threading.Task`
 Think of it as a "duck typed" source generated approach.